-Students experiencing a death in their family during a clinical rotation will be able to miss up to three consecutive clinic days without any cumulative attendance penalties or grade adjustments.
+Students experiencing a death in their family during a clinical rotation will be able to miss clinic day(s) without any cumulative attendance penalties or grade adjustments.
 The missed time should be documented on their Cumulative Record of Attendance and Missed Clinical Time forms as "bereavement."
-In this application, family members include the student's parents, husband, wife, children, brothers, sisters, grandparents, or any relative living in the same household as the student.
+Students will follow the chart below for how many days they are allowed off for bereavement.